Star Ocean: Till the End of Time: Gameplay

 When the player strikes an enemy, the Bonus Battle Gauge will fill.
-When the gauge reaches full capacity, the player will enter "Bonus Battle".
-In "Bonus Battle", the player receives special bonuses, which can help benefit a character's EXP, Fol, items received after battle, etc. However, if a character receives a critical hit, runs away from battle, or dies, the gauge will deplete completely, resulting in the end of "Bonus Battle" and any bonuses the player received.
+When the gauge reaches full capacity, the player will enter "Bonus Battle", where the player receives special bonuses, which can help benefit a character's EXP, Fol, items received after battle, etc. If a character receives a critical hit, runs away from battle, or dies, the gauge will deplete completely, resulting in the end of "Bonus Battle" and any bonuses the player received.
 The Bonus Battle Gauge will also reset if the player turns the game off and turns it back on, or restarts their save file.

 Like the previous games in the series, the game contains an Item Creation feature that allows the player to create and enhance a multitude of items.
 A variety of trades are offered, including Cookery, Alchemy, Engineering, and Smithery.
 Workshops for Item Creation are scattered throughout the towns and dungeons of the game and can be invested in by the player to allow a wider variety of items to be made there.
 Once a player invents an item, they can file for a patent, and get money from the profits made off selling those items in various shops.
 The player is also able to recruit inventors to aid them in creating various items.

 The Director's Cut version added a VS. Mode to battle against a second player or against the computer.
 Up to two human players could compete, either against each other or against another character controlled by the computer.
 Another addition was the use of "Battle Trophies" which may be acquired by completing various challenges in combat.
 For example, a player can receive a battle trophy for winning a battle in under 30 seconds, or for defeating a boss without receiving damage.
 Earning battle trophies unlocks bonus options such as harder game difficulty levels, alternate costumes, and a sound test.

 Story

 Setting

-The universe of Star Ocean is science fiction in nature, although like the first two games in the series, much of the plot is set on an "underdeveloped planet."
+The universe of Star Ocean is science fiction in nature, although like the first two games in the series, much of the plot is set on an "underdeveloped planet".
 The game is set in S.D 772 (A.D 2858).
 It features a galaxy-spanning government in the Pangalactic Federation, several races and species of aliens, different factions, multiple colonized planets, and advanced technology.
-But despite this science fiction atmosphere, a form of magic exists in the universe: symbology, also translated as heraldry in the Japanese version and in Star Ocean: The Second Story.
+Despite having a science fiction atmosphere, a form of magic exists in the universe: symbology, also known as heraldry in the Japanese version and in Star Ocean: The Second Story.
 Standard symbology involves tattooing crests and runes onto one's flesh to draw out apparently latent power in the form of spells, and numerous underdeveloped planets make extensive use of it.
-Despite its supernatural connotations, Symbology is treated as a legitimate field of scientific study in-universe.
+Despite its supernatural connotations, symbology is treated as a legitimate field of scientific study in-universe.